-- 2.1 Contract Procedure Rules shall not apply in the following circumstances (N.B. this CPR should be read in conjunction with 1.11.12.3): - a) Where no extension provision currently exists in a contract, extensions to the duration and/or value of an existing contract, provided that the extension is within the terms and conditions of the original contract, to a maximum of 2 years unless otherwise required by EC Directives or as stated in the notices placed in the Official Journal of the European Union, subject to - the provisions of CPR 1.11.12.3, - where the sum of the proposed extension and any previous extension(s) is more than 2 years or 20% in value of the original contract value (whichever is the greater), the approval of the Executive is required prior to the award of the proposed extension, and - there has been a decision of the Council to make adequate budgetary provision that will be sufficient to meet the costs of the extension in any financial year covered by the extension; - b) proprietary goods, works or services that are necessary to maintain proprietary equipment owned or hired by the Council and the Council is responsible for the maintenance and repair; - e)b) proprietary goods where it can be demonstrated that they which can only be obtained from one contractor; - d)c) goods, works or services required urgently, except for professional services which are subject to CPR 6.11, due to unforeseen circumstances, provided the estimated cost does not exceed threshold 2 and the expenditure is reported to the Corporate Management Team at the earliest opportunity.
+- 2.1 Contract Procedure Rules shall not apply in the following circumstances (N.B. this CPR should be read in conjunction with 2.3): - a) Extensions to the duration and/or value of an existing contract, where no extension provision currently exists in that contract, provided that the extension is on the same terms and conditions as the original contract, to a maximum of 2 years unless otherwise required by EU Directives or as stated in the notices placed in the Official Journal of the European Union, subject to - the provisions of CPR 2.3, and - where the sum of the proposed extension and any previous extension(s) is more than 2 years or 20% in value of the original contract value, the approval of the Executive is required prior to the award of the proposed extension, and - there has been a decision of the Council to make adequate budgetary provision that will be sufficient to meet the costs of the extension in any financial year covered by the extension; - b) proprietary goods where it can be demonstrated that they can only be obtained from one contractor: - c) contracts for the acquisition of property, in which circumstances the Asset Management Team shall advise and seek the approval of the Executive as to the procedure to be followed; - d) where, subject to an assessment of the associated risks undertaken in consultation with the Borough Solicitor, the Council is letting a contract on behalf of another public body or partner organisation under the tendering and contract-letting rules and requirements of that other body or organisation; - e) where there is insufficient credible competition (the Head of Finance must sign off the competition assessment); - f) Variation (additional work) to an existing contract where the variation is outside the scope of the contract but the circumstances are such that it would be inappropriate to offer the additional work to competition.
 These circumstances should be documented and this documentation retained on the contract file.
-The relevant head of service should append his/her signature to the document(s);
+The relevant Head of Service shall sign the document(s).

-- e)d) contracts for the acquisition of property, in which circumstances the Asset Corporate Management Team shall advise and seek the approval of the Executive as to the procedure to be followed; - f)e)where, subject to an assessment of the associated risks undertaken in consultation with the Legal Services Manager, the Council is letting a contract on behalf of another public body or partner organisation under the tendering and contract-letting rules and requirements of that other body or organisation; - g)f)where there is insufficient credible competition (the Head of Finance must sign off the competition assessment); - h)g) variation (additional work) to an existing contract where the variation is outside the scope of the contract but the circumstances are such that it would be inappropriate to offer the additional work to competition.
-These circumstances should be documented and this documentation retained on the contract file.
-The relevant head of service should sign the document(s). - 2.2 Contract Procedure Rules shall not apply to contracts of employment and orders placed against a call-off or government framework contract. - 2.3 The agreement of the relevant directo_r S.151 Officer_shall be sought prior to awarding a contract or extension to a contract as defined in and under the provisions of CPR_2.1-002.1.
-In addition the approval of the S.151 Officer shall be sought where: - the contract or extension value is within or over the financial threshold as defined in CPR 6.7: or - where it is proposed to amend any existing contract terms and conditions; or - •2.3 where it proposed to extend a contract let under the provisions of CPR 6.11. - 2.4 In any other circumstances where the relevant head of service considers that there is good reason not to obtain competitive quotations or tenders, which are not adequately covered by the exceptions set out in CPR 2.1 002.1, a request to seek a single tender or quotation may be made to the S.151 Officer.
+- 2.2 Contract Procedure Rules shall not apply to contracts of employment and orders placed against a call-off or government framework contract. - 2.3 The agreement of the Section 151 shall be sought prior to awarding a contract or extension to a contract as defined in and under the provisions of CPR 2.1. - 2.4 In any other circumstances where the relevant Head of Service considers that there is good reason not to obtain competitive quotations or tenders, which are not adequately covered by the exceptions set out in CPR 2.1, a request to seek a single tender or quotation may be made to the Section 151 Officer.
 Such a request must be supported by the relevant strategic director.
-The S.151 Officer shall ensure that: - the request does not contravene the council's statutory obligations; - the request considers the requirements of CPR 8.8; - there is adequate and appropriate reason for awarding a contract without competition; - the award of a contract would provide good value for money and shall specify the evidence to be supplied to evidence this: - the necessary checks regarding the proposed contractor have been undertaken in accordance with CPR 10.1 (as appropriate) and that the results do not indicate that a contract award presents undue risk to the Council; and - an assessment of any associated risks has been undertaken.
+The Section 151 Officer shall ensure that: - the request does not contravene the Council's statutory obligations; - the request considers the requirements of CPR 8.8; - there is adequate and appropriate reason for awarding a contract without competition; - the award of a contract would provide good value for money and shall specify the evidence to be supplied to evidence this: - the necessary checks regarding the proposed contractor have been undertaken in accordance with CPR 10.1 (as appropriate) and that the results do not indicate that a contract award presents undue risk to the Council; and - An assessment of any associated risks has been undertaken.

-The S.151 Officer may, after consideration of the facts, specify that the request be treated as a request for a waiver in accordance with CPR 3.
+The Section 151 Officer may, after consideration of the facts, specify that the request be treated as a request for a waiver in accordance with CPR 3.